Social Diversity, Certificate

 Students completing this program will be expected to meet the following learning outcomes:

-• Evaluate empirically based arguments about equity, diversity and inclusivity.
+• Evaluate empirically based arguments about social inequality.

 • Explain how social structures and institutions create and sustain systems of oppression and privilege.